-ESIL monitors the performance of its underwriting operations through review of discrete information related to its two reportable segments, Insurance and Reinsurance.
-Within each of these segments, the Company writes a variety of different types of insurance and reinsurance.
+SIH monitors the performance of its underwriting operations through review of discrete information related to its three reportable segments, Insurance, Reinsurance and Consumer.
+Within Insurance and Reinsurance, the Company writes a variety of different types of commercial insurance and reinsurance.
 For reporting purposes, management has combined its many business units into Strategic Business Units ("SBUs"), including within the Insurance Segment;